Cleveroad/FireworkyPullToRefresh/README.md

 ```groovy
     //coming soon
 ```
-or just download zip and import module "fireworky-pull-to-refresh to be able to modify the sources.
+or just download zip and import module "fireworky-pull-to-refresh" to be able to modify the sources.
 ### Supported Views ###

 * RecyclerView